Yodeesy/AirBattle/README.md

 # AirBattle
 This is my first attempt at making a game.
 As a C++ beginner, I spent the entire summer vacation debugging and finally finished this rough game on Visual Studio 2022.
 Many resources came from the internet, and there are also some AI-generated images and a simple song with repeating chords that I composed.
 Hope you like it. :) ---Aug 28th,2024

+ATTENTION!
+The file named "res" must be placed in the same folder as the code to avoid errors, in that the code calls resources through relative paths.